NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         */
         // use the attribute offset to get the value of the attribute from current record

-        int cmpVal = // difference between the record's attribute value and attrVal
+        int cmpVal;  // will store the difference between the attributes
-            // If attribute is a STRING, use strcmp
-            // If attribute is a NUMBER, subtract the values

-        // set cond = UNSET
+        // set cmpVal using compareAttrs()

         // Next task is to check whether this record satisfies the given condition.
         // It is determined based on the output of previous comparison and the op value received.